 Related to the Lily family, these plants are also called prairie onions due to their tenacious habit of growing on rocky hillsides.
 The foliage is insignificant and forms in early spring before the stalk begins to grow.
 Once the stalk rises, the leaves die back leaving a clean, vertical green stem topped with the spectacular pink, white, or lavender flower.

 Prairie Onions in the Garden

-Wild prairie onions produce copious tiny black seeds once the flowers are done.
+Wild prairie onions produce copious tiny, black seeds once the flowers are done.
 These self-sow readily but the resulting seedlings take several years to form bulbs and bloom.
 Mature plants of Allium stellatum wildflowers form bulblets over time.
 These are offset bulbs that are generally vegetative.

-The easiest way to add prairie onions to the landscape is through bulbs or division of existing plants.
-Bulbs need protection from hot sun and prefer partial shade and moist soil.
+The easiest way to add prairie onions to the landscape is through bulbs or the division of existing plants.
+Bulbs need protection from the hot sun and prefer partial shade and moist soil.
 Prairie onion care is minimal.
 The plants tend to naturalize when planted in preferred locations and the flowers will rise annually in mid to late spring.